Date

 - We will leave a few minutes after the scheduled start time.
 Please arrive at the departure location at least five minutes early.
 We cannot guarantee that latecomers can join after the group has departed.

-- Space is limited in this hike and registration is required.
+- Space is limited in this hike, and registration is required.
 If you cannot attend an event, please show courtesy to fellow parkgoers and try to cancel your registration with advance notice so that someone else can participate.

 - Important pre-event information and any event updates are sent out via email.
 Please make sure the email address entered is correct and that you check it before coming out to the event.